Hernando County dodges bullet that is disaster for other areas

 Stay far away from downed powerlines and transformers, he said, and consider them to be “hot.”

-“There’s many people that are killed after these types of storms that go in areas where they shouldn’t be, going across downed powerlines and not realizing those lines are energized,” he said.
+“There’s many people that are killed after these types of storms that go in areas where the shouldn’t be, going across downed powerlines and not realizing those lines are energized,” he said.

 County utilities